TarunPrakash2002/GUVI-Projects/Air Tracker: Flight Analysis/README.md

 	•	insert_aircrafts.py - To insert Aircraft data into SQL database
 	•	insert_flights.py - To insert Flights data into SQL database
 	•	insert_airport_delays.py - To insert Airport delay data into SQL database
+	•	streamlit_app.py - To connect my database with Streamlit for Webpage of my project using Python